bexuma/v4/content/jobs/Silkway Labs/index.md

 - Implemented playback functionality for the audio feed by utilizing Expo AV API
 - Cooperated with backend engineer to ensure the smooth operation of the Redux store

-JavaScript (ES6), React Native, Expo, Redux, Firebase
+Utilized: JavaScript (ES6), React Native, Expo, Redux, Firebase